zkVerify/zkverify-docs/docs/overview/08-explorations/03-tee-proof.md

 }
 ```

-Finally, we will create our ``main`` function which will use all the utils functions to generate a Risc Zero proof for our TEE attestaion and verify it on zkVerify using the relayer service.
+Finally, we will create our `main` function which will use all the utils functions to generate a Risc Zero proof for our TEE attestaion and verify it on zkVerify using Kurier.
 This function will be a async function as there will be multiple async API calls involved in this process.

 We will start by reading the quote from a file, then checking all the collaterals, serializing these collaterals and generating the zkVM input using the utility function we defined previously.
-After generating the input, we will create a ``DefaultProver`` which will connect to the Bonsai server to generate our ZK proof.
+After generating the input, we will create a `DefaultProver` which will connect to the Bonsai server to generate our ZK proof.

-We will also define the required proof type as ``&ProverOpts::succinct()``.
-After generating the proof, we will use the ``verify_proof`` function we made previously to send our Risc Zero proof for verification to zkVerify.
+We will also define the required proof type as `&ProverOpts::succinct()`.
+After generating the proof, we will use the `verify_proof` function we made previously to send our Risc Zero proof for verification to zkVerify.
 You can just copy this code snippet for your main function:

 ```rust
 #[tokio::main]
 async fn main() -> Result<()>{